 Toggle: English / Spanish

 Plethysmography is used to measure changes in volume in different parts of the body.
-This can help check blood.
-The test may be done to check for blood clots in the arms and legs, or to measure how much air you can hold in your lungs.
+The test may be done to check for

-Penile pulse volume recording is a type this test that is done on the penis to check for causes of erectile dysfunction.
+Penile pulse volume recording is a type of this test.
+It is done on the penis to check for causes of erectile dysfunction.

 Related tests include:

 Burnett AL. Evaluation and management of erectile dysfunction.
-In: Wein AJ ed.
+In: Wein AJ, Kavoussi LR, Partin AW, Peters CA, eds.
 Campbell-Walsh Urology.
-10th ed.
-Philiadelphia, Pa: Saunders Elservier;2011: chap 24.
+11th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 27.